TomHarrop/asw-gbs-genome-paper/md/methods.md

 ### Reduced-representation genome sequencing, processing and analysis

-**Jeanne, I need these details from your team please**:

-- details on DNA extraction, GBS pipeline and sequencing
+**Jeanne, can you please add details on DNA extraction, GBS pipeline and sequencing?**

 All the code we used to process the raw reads, assemble loci and run downstream analyses is hosted at [github.com/TomHarrop/stacks-asw](https://github.com/TomHarrop/stacks-asw), including the parameters and software containers for each step.